• Disease Overview

 Individuals with Marfan syndrome are encouraged to avoid competitive and contact sports, heavy lifting and any exercise that increases the strain on the aorta produced by rapid or vigorous beating of the heart or increased blood pressure.
 Restriction of such activities can slow the rate of the widening of the aorta (aortic dilatation) and decrease the tendency for aortic tear (dissection).
 In general, moving types of exercises performed in moderation are thought to be good for people with Marfan syndrome.
 Such exercises, performed regularly, will naturally lower heart rate and blood pressure.

 A second class of blood pressure medication called angiotensin receptor blockers (ARBs) is commonly used in the treatment of cardiovascular problems associated with Marfan syndrome.
 This includes medications such as losartan or irbesatan.
-There is experimental evidence that ARBs can help by both lowering blood pressure and by blocking TGF-β activity.
-In animal models of Marfan syndrome the protective effects of ARBs was superior to that seen with β-blockers.
-In clinical trials, ARBs have variably been shown to be either better than or as good as β-blockers in suppressing aneurysm growth, but this may not be true for all patients or in all circumstances.
-In the largest trial performed to date, young patients receiving β-blockers (at high dosing) or ARBs (at standard dosing) had a comparable decline in the deviation of the aortic root size from that expected for age and body size (decreasing aortic root z-score).
-While both treatments were well tolerated in this study, in general, ARBs are thought to be better tolerated than β-blockers.
+There is experimental evidence that ARBs can help by both lowering blood pressure and by blocking TGF-ฮฒ activity.
+In animal models of Marfan syndrome, the protective effects of ARBs was superior to that seen with ฮฒ-blockers.
+In clinical trials, ARBs have variably been shown to be either better than or as good as ฮฒ-blockers in suppressing aneurysm growth, but this may not be true for all patients or in all circumstances.
+In the largest trial performed to date, young patients receiving ฮฒ-blockers (at high dosing) or ARBs (at standard dosing) had a comparable decline in the deviation of the aortic root size from that expected for age and body size (decreasing aortic root z-score).
+While both treatments were well tolerated in this study, in general, ARBs are thought to be better tolerated than ฮฒ-blockers.
+A recent analysis of all of the participants in most of the largest clinical trials for Marfan syndrome (meta-analysis) documented that ARBs such as losartan or irbesartan can decrease the rate of aortic root growth in individuals with Marfan syndrome.
+On average, this treatment halved the rate of aortic root growth when compared to individuals who were not receiving medical therapy, with an even greater treatment effect in people that had a documented FBN1 gene variant.
 It is the stated position of the Marfan Foundation that the choice of treatment should be guided by the particular circumstances.
-A combination of β-blocker and ARB therapy can be considered in circumstances where one or the other type of medication does not achieve an adequate response.
+A combination of ฮฒ-blocker and ARB therapy can be considered in circumstances where one or the other type of medication does not achieve an adequate response.

 Every person with Marfan syndrome should have at least a yearly echocardiogram to check the size and function of the heart and aorta.
 Surgical repair of the aorta may eventually become necessary if the aorta has severely widened or developed a tear (dissection).
 Preventive (prophylactic) surgery is recommended when the diameter of the aorta reaches 5 centimeters in older children or adults, when the rate of widening reaches 1 centimeter a year, or when there is severe or progressive backflow (regurgitation) of blood through the aortic valve.
 Surgery may also be necessary for leakage of the mitral valve.
-Replacement of the aortic valve may be performed; however, this surgery requires the lifelong use of medications to prevent blood clots (anticoagulation).
+Replacement of the aortic valve with an artificial valve may be performed (composite graft repair); however, this surgery requires the lifelong use of medications to prevent blood clots (anticoagulation).
 In recent years, some physicians have preferred to use valve-sparing surgery (i.e., reimplantation of the natural aortic valve within a Dacron tube used to replace the enlarged segment of the aorta).
-Studies are underway to assess the durability of valve-sparing procedures, but early data are encouraging.
+Studies are underway to assess the durability of valve-sparing procedures, but early-to-intermediate data are encouraging.

 • < Previous section